Cantera/cantera-website/pages/tutorials/cti/phases.rst

       described here.

-      Note that the legacy CTI input file format will be deprecated in Cantera 2.6 and fully replaced by the YAML input file format in Cantera 3.0.
+      Note that the legacy CTI input file format will be deprecated in Cantera 2.6 and fully replaced by :doc:`YAML <defining-phases>` input in Cantera 3.0.

 Phases
 ======